 Students who successfully complete the Basic Law Enforcement Training requirements must also successfully complete the North Carolina Criminal Justice Education and Training Standards Commission mandated examination, which is required to be employed as a law enforcement officer in the State of North Carolina.

 Enrollment in the Basic Law Enforcement Training program is limited.
 Applicants are advised to apply early.

 All applications for the Basic Law Enforcement Training program must be updated each semester.

 If there are any questions, please contact the Admissions Office at Cleveland Community College.

 Cleveland Community College and the Basic Law Enforcement Training program have the goal to remain in full compliance with the federal Americans with Disabilities Act (ADA).
-However, job-related tasks have been established for this program and all students must be in full compliance with each of these tasks in order to be admitted.
+However, job-related tasks have been established for this program and all students must be in full compliance with each of these tasks to be admitted.
 A listing of these tasks is available upon request.

 Students who successfully complete a Basic Law Enforcement Training (BLET) course accredited by the North Carolina Criminal Justice Education and Training Standards Commission and the North Carolina Sheriffs' Education and Training Standards Commission, will receive credit for the following courses toward the Associate in Applied Science degree in Criminal Justice Technology.
 Students must have successfully completed Basic Law Enforcement Training, and passed the Commission's comprehensive certification examination, since the year 2000.